Glossary of Foreskin Restoration Terms

 -

-glans and other naturally moist skin surfaces typically have fewer layers of
+of hair and fingernails.
+The glans and other naturally moist skin surfaces typically

-keratinized cells, due to moisture washing away what lies at the surface.
-When the
+friction washing away what lies at the surface.
+When the foreskin is absent due to

-process that continutes throughout a man's lifetime.
+process that may continue throughout a man's lifetime.
+Foreskin restoration allows

 -

-desensitizes the penis, diminishes the range of sexual pleasure, and may even
+desensitizes the penis, diminishes the range of sexual pleasure, and may

 - Meatus (urinary meatus)